SSoelvsten/ShoutcastUtilities/README.md

 Many thanks to Kristian 'Yurippe' Gausel for his help on the config, but also for his advice and feedback on the design.

-## Global shortcuts
-By using JNativeHook a keylogger is implemented, which reacts to certain key-combinations.
-This way you can interact with the software without having to actually defocus the game!

-The keybinds are rebindable, though you have to use the codes you can find in "keyReference.txt".
-Rebindings can be done in "config.cfg".
-The following are the standard bindings

-- ALT GR: Universal meta-key as identifier.
-This key has to be pressed for the others to work.
-- Numpad 7: Team Score Manager: Increase score for Team 1
-- Numpad 4: Team Score Manager: Decrease score for Team 1
-- Numpad 9: Team Score Manager: Increase score for Team 2
-- Numpad 6: Team Score Manager: Decrease score for Team 2
-- Numpad 8: Team Score Manager: Swap teams

 ## Game State
 A small java program to manage the .txt and .png files used for the text/pictures on an overlay during a shoutcast for both teams.
 - Team names and swapping their place